 As was discussed in the section regarding MAP-21 (pages 2-5 and 2-6), the setting of performance targets has become an important part of the metropolitan transportation planning process.
 MPOs have the choice of either setting their own performance targets or agreeing to support their state's targets (or a combination thereof).
-Thus far, the Sheboygan MPO worked with the local transit operator (Shoreline Metro) to set Transit Asset Management (TAM) performance targets for the transit operation and for the MPO, and, after several months of study, agreed to support WisDOT's statewide targets regarding the Highway Safety Improvement Program (HSIP).
-Performance targets have also been set in the areas of pavement and bridge condition on the National Highway System (NHS), as well as emission reductions associated with the Congestion Mitigation and Air Quality (CMAQ) improvement program.
+Thus far, the Sheboygan MPO worked with the local transit operator (Shoreline Metro) to set Transit Asset Management (TAM) performance targets for the transit operation and for the MPO, and, after several months of study, agreed to support WisDOT's statewide targets regarding: the Highway Safety Improvement Program (HSIP); pavement and bridge conditions on the National Highway System (NHS); travel time reliability on the NHS; freight reliability on the NHS; and emission reductions associated with the Congestion Mitigation and Air Quality (CMAQ) improvement program.